-When it comes to business today, organizations need to be flexible and adaptable to quickly respond to shifting markets and to deliver products customers actually want.
+Organizations must be flexible and adaptable to respond quickly to shifting markets and deliver customers’ desired products.
 Those same drivers have trickled down to software development in the form of two major methodologies: Agile and Lean.

 Agile and Lean methodologies prize innovation, quality, and speed, which is why they are easily confused.
 In this guide, we will compare Lean and Agile: what these approaches have in common, how they are different, the benefits and drawbacks of each methodology, and how both Lean and Agile may be the right answer for your project.